mkane968/meganskane/README.md

 - Minimalist black, gray, and tan color scheme
 - Sections for:
   - About
-  - Scholarship & Presentations
+  - Papers & Presentations
-  - Education & Teaching
-  - AI Aware Writing Environment (AAWE)
+  - Projects (AAWE and SourceMapper)
-  - Contact form
+  - Contact information

 ## Technologies Used